 2019 Discover it Card Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

 The Verdict: Discover it® Cash Back (Discover is a WalletHub partner) is a decent everyday credit card for people with excellent credit who want to earn rewards without paying an annual fee, yet might need more than a month to pay off certain expenses.
 In both respects, it’s particularly beneficial during the first year that you have it.

 On the rewards front, it offers 5% cash back in bonus spending categories that change every three months, in addition to 1% cash back on everything else and a promotion that will double your first-year earnings.
 That’s a package with the potential to make the first 12 months quite profitable but probably not to the extent that you’d assume and with more effort than you might expect.
 Not only do you have to sign up for the new bonus categories each quarter in order to earn at a 5% rate, but that rate also applies to just the first $1,500 in qualifying purchases you make during that period, up to a maximum quarterly.
 So even if the bonus categories complement your spending habits and you remember to enroll on schedule – both of which are far from guaranteed for most people – your ability to earn will still be limited.

-When it comes to financing, you’ll have a choice of either 0% for 14 months on both new purchases and balance transfers or 0% for 6 months on new purchases and 0% for 18 months on balance transfers.
-We recommend choosing the 14-month option and using it only for new purchases, as a 3% fee would inflate the cost of balance transfers.
+When it comes to financing, you’ll get 0% for 14 months on both new purchases and balance transfers (a 3% fee would inflate the cost of balance transfers).

 - 1% Cash Back On Everything Else: This is the market-average cash-back rate, providing a solid floor for your rewards earning.
 It will apply to all purchases that do not qualify for the bonus categories.